-These Community College Rules of Procurement were drafted by participating statewide community college representatives with the intent that Sections 100 and 200 be adopted in their entirety and remain unchanged by their respective institutions unless modified by participating committee members at a later date and subsequently ratified by their local contract review boards.
+These Community College Rules of Procurement were drafted by participating statewide community college representatives with the intent that Sections 100 and 200 be adopted in their entirety and remain unchanged by their respective institutions unless modified by participating committee members at a later date and subsequently and unanimously ratified by their Local Contract Review Boards.
 Section 300 has been specifically set aside to address the unique philosophies, cultures, and/or concerns of the various community colleges, voting districts, and contract review boards.
 In the event of conflict between rules or sections within these Community College Rules of Procurement, the rules in Section 300 shall take precedence over the Appendices in Section 300, and the rules in Sections 100 and/or 200 except as otherwise expressly provided.

-Consultant Selection: Architectural, Engineering, Land Surveying and Related Services Contracts CCR.301
+Consultant Selection: Architects, Engineers, Photogrammetrists, Transportation planners, Land Surveyors and Providers of Related Services Contracts CCR.301

-This rule amends (i.e., additions are indicated by italics and deletions are indicated by a line drawn through the word(s) that has been stricken.), Appendix B of these Community College Rules of Procurement (i.e., State of Oregon's DOJ Model Public Contract Rules 2004, Division 48), as follows:
+This rule amends (i.e., additions are indicated by italics and deletions are indicated by a line drawn through the word(s) that has been stricken.), Appendix B of these Community College Rules of Procurement (i.e., State of Oregon's DOJ Model Public Contract Rules 2012, Division 48), as follows: